WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/authorities-vs-peers--pain-points-in-security.md

 ### Security Pain

 **Authorities are obvious targets for attacks.** Unfortunately, authorities have the potential to be big targets.
 Even if an authority is trustworthy, that doesn’t mean that it’s secure.
-A break-in could compromise an entire authority and every certificate they’ve ever issued.
+A break-in at a CA could compromise an entire authority and every certificate they’ve ever issued.
 To look at it another way: every CA is a potential point of failure for the entire internet.
+A break-in at a domain registrar is just as scary, because it undermines everyone visiting those domains.

         Pain Points: broken security (authorities, users), potential for data theft (users)

 **Authorities failures cascade.**
 Broken security at a single intermediary CA certificate can cascade to the need for tens of thousands of sites to replace their certificates because they’re wholly dependent on the CA above them in their chain.
+Broken security at a domain registrar could similarly cascade to users and registered domains alike.

-        Pain Points: need to replace certificates (authorities, users)
+        Pain Points: broken security (users), need to replace certificates (authorities, users)

-**Authorities disclose unecessary information.** Validation is one of the many products bundled into a typical certificate.
-However, validation also tends to bundle a lot of information of its own — not all of which is necessary in all situations.
-This means that casual use of certificates can expose excessive information.
-This also makes the possibility of authority insecurity that much worse.

-        Pain Points: information exposure (users)

-**Authorities are subvertible.** Centralization itself causes some problems, such as the fact that authorities can be subverted by other agencies.
+**Authorities are subvertible.** Centralization itself causes some problems, such as the fact that authorities including ICANN, individual domain registrars, and even web hosts can all be subverted by other agencies.
 Governments and corporations have already taken advantage of this, using centralized authorities as levers to influence large groups of people.
-Domain names and websites alike have been snatched away due to shaky claims of ownership.
-The broad abuse of DMCA notices is another example of powerful actors targeting authorities to the deficit of other Internet users.
+Domain names and websites alike have been snatched away due to shaky claims of ownership, while web hosts have bowed to the broad abuse of Digitical Millennium Copyright Act (DMCA) take-down notices.
+The possibility of CAs being subverted may be even scarier, as we might never know if certificate were being authorized based on secretive backroom deals instead of trust.

 	Pain Points: loss of services or even livelihood (users)

 ### Non-Centralization Pain

 **Authorities have become a web.** The strengths of centralization have been somewhat lost with the proliferation of authorities.
-You wouldn’t want to put all of your trust in a single authority, but most browsers trust over a hundred root certificates from over fifty organizations.
-This means that the average user is forced to trust the assessments of companies whose motives are not the same or are unknown.
-In other words, centralized authorities have practically become a web of trust, but without the advantages of such a web.
+You wouldn’t want to put all of your trust in a single authority, but the theoretically centralized worlds of CAs and registrars are actually quite scattered.

+For CAs, most browsers trust over a hundred root certificates from over fifty authorities.
+This means that the average user is forced to have faith in the assessments of companies whose motives are not the same or are unknown.
+In other words, CAs have practically become a web of trust, but without the advantages of such a web.
 Worse, this dramatically increases the chance of security problems: if your browser trusts 100 certificates that each have a 1% chance of a breach over the course of  year, the chance that you’re exposed to a breach over the course of a year [1-.99^100] is 63%!

+For domain registrars, many different domains have been allocated to so many different countries and organizations.
+A decade or two ago, there might be questions about trusting a particular country's DNS records.
+Now, the proliferation of new ICANN domains like .biz and .horse has made things worse.
+Though users don't blindly trust web sites in the same way they do CAs, there could still be major problems if a single registrar was compromised or subverted.
+For example, the compromise of the .parakeet domain could cause bird owners all over the world to be go to incorrect sites, to lose information to phishing, and to load up malware without their knowledge.

         Pain Points: broken security (users), lack of trust (users)